go-sphere/entc-extensions/README.md

 ## autoproto

 `autoproto` wraps the standard `entproto` pipeline so you get generated protobuf definitions without manually decorating every schema.
-It also ships Go code generators (under `autoproto/gen`) to keep Ent models and protobuf stubs in sync.
+It also ships Go code generators (under `entgen`) to keep Ent models and protobuf stubs in sync.

 ### Installation